 What if the words we put out there are not adequate?

 Let’s face it.
-In modern life, as an integral part of the digital economy, we have to remember a bemusing number of user accounts IDs and passwords.
+In modern life, as an integral part of the digital economy, we have to remember a bemusing number of user account IDs and passwords.
 With each passing year, more and more services that we avail go online and thus compound this problem.

 It’s not easy and it’s certainly not efficient to tackle this manually.
 And so, to reduce this heavy load, we all come up with our own hacks for storing passwords.
 This invariably results in us picking up some terrible habits for both choosing passwords and storing them.
 Some of these include: